 Dr. Michael Stokes is a Licensed Professional Counselor with a Doctorate in Professional Counseling and Supervision.
 Dr. Stokes began Stokes Counseling Services in 2011 to help teens, adults, couples and families in the Naugatuck area.
 His goal is to create a safe space for individuals and families to access mental health services without barriers to treatment.
 Each therapist brings a unique perspective into the practice, while focusing on patient care so individual and families get the care and outcomes they need!

 Dr. Stokes specializes in working with LGBTQ+ individuals and families who are seeking additional support.
 He has advanced knowledge of LGBTQ+ issues that impact individuals within the community.
 In addition to his time with clients, he engages in workshops and teaching in the field of psychology and counseling.

 Christopher Ritton is the Practice Manager at Stokes Counseling Services.
 Chris currently handles our office management, billing, and other administrative development within the office.
 Chris comes from a customer service background ranging from retail management to office management.

-Joyce Botti is our Office Manager at Stokes Counseling Services.
+Joyce Botti is our Practice Manager at Stokes Counseling Services.
 Joyce has over 14 years of experience as an Office Manager in the mental health field.
 Joyce brings to Stokes Counseling her expertise in customer service, managing multiple schedules and knowledge of insurance and authorizations.
 Joyce runs the day to day operations of our office with impeccable organization and skill.
 Feel free to reach out to Joyce with any questions about scheduling an appointment or more information about our practice!